 - Survey of Department Offering Ph.D.
 Program

-Seminar on “Significance of feedback of the stakeholders focusing on Employers & Alumni” was organized by Indus University on October 12, 2018.
-Ms. Sadaf Memon Data Analyst, Quality Enhancement Cell of ZU attended the seminar
+A seminar on “Significance of feedback of the stakeholders focusing on Employers & Alumni” was organised by Indus University on October 12, 2018.
+Ms. Sadaf Memon Data Analyst, Quality Enhancement Cell of ZU attended the seminar.

-On March 27, 2019 Institute of Business Administration organized a workshop on “Putting Blooms Taxonomy to work”.
+On March 27, 2019 Institute of Business Administration organised a workshop on “Putting Blooms Taxonomy to work”.
 Ms. Zareen Hussain Deputy Director and Ms. Sadaf Memon Data Analyst attended the workshop.

 Progress Review Meeting and Training of QEC’s on 15-16th April, 2019 by QAA, HEC

-The Quality Assurance Agency of Higher Education Commission organized Yearly Progress Review Meeting and Training of QEC’s on 15-16th April, 2019 at Hotel Grand Ambassador, Islamabad.
-Ms. Zareen Hussain, Deputy Director QEC represented Ziauddin University and made the requisite presentation highlighting the progress made during the year 2018-19
+The Quality Assurance Agency of Higher Education Commission organised Yearly Progress Review Meeting and Training of QEC’s on 15-16th April, 2019 at Hotel Grand Ambassador, Islamabad.
+Ms. Zareen Hussain, Deputy Director QEC represented Ziauddin University and made the requisite presentation highlighting the progress made during the year 2018-19.

-Dr Arshia Samin contributed and participated by presenting paper in a “National Conference on Quality Assurance in Academia” organized by ILMA University On 25th June, 2019
+Dr. Arshia Samin contributed and participated by presenting paper in a “National Conference on Quality Assurance in Academia” organised by ILMA University On 25th June, 2019.